Skip to Content

 Lubber grasshoppers, scientifically named Romalea Microptera, are another short-horned grasshopper that is the slowest yet one of the largest species worldwide.

 Although not wingless, lubbers are flightless grasshoppers.
 Lubbers grow up to 3 inches long.
-Like most short-horned hoppers, these entirely black with yellow striped hoppers swarm in groups and are considered crop pests.
+Like most short-horned hoppers, these entirely black and yellow-striped hoppers swarm in groups and are considered crop pests.

 Lubbers prefer to feed on orchid flowers, mainly found along roadsides and open fields, ingesting as much crop and vegetation as possible.
-Depending on the type of lubber spotted will depend on what appearance they have.
+Depending on the type of lubber spotted, it will depend on what appearance they have.

 Though the most common lubber is black with yellow stripes, other types of lubber show different characteristics: